EliasBaroudi/cloud-computing-project/README.txt

 ### Instructions to Run the Application Locally ###

 function_app.py:
-    	Do not modify the comments and load the models locally (make sure the model paths are correct).
+    	Do not touch the comments and load the models locally (make sure the model paths are correct).

 Commands in terminal:

-	## Navigate to Azure Functions's directory ##
-	cd azfunctions/

 	## Create an environement ##
 	python3 -m venv .venv
 	source .venv/bin/activate

 	## Install requirements ## If the requirements doesn't install correctly you might have to downgrade your pip version to 24.0 (pip install pip==24.0)
-	pip install --break-system-packages -r requirements.txt
+	pip install -r requirements.txt

+	## Navigate to Azure Functions's directory ##
+	cd azfunctions/

 	## Ensure that npm and func are installed if they haven't been already ##
 	apt install nodejs npm